Columbia University School of Law

-Several of the in-house projects are supervised by faculty or administrators.
-In addition, students often assist faculty members with their pro bono projects, which often take the form of research and publication.
+Students often assist faculty members with their pro bono projects, which often take the form of research and publications.

-Students honored at the annual dinner wear a blue ribbon on their gowns at graduation.
-(Columbia's color is blue.)
-All student pro bono hours, mandatory and voluntary, are reported on their transcripts.
+All pro bono hours, mandatory and voluntary, are reported on student transcripts.

-Pro bono service is considered favorably by the committees that award public interest postgraduate fellowships and enhanced LRAP packages.
+Pro bono service is considered favorably by the committees that award public interest postgraduate fellowships and enhanced LRAP (Loan Repayment Assistance Program) packages.

-There are no specific awards or recognition for community service.
-However, the student leaders often are nominated for "citizenship" honors such as graduation co-chairs, marshals at graduation etc.
+Students have received awards from the City Bar for their pro bono work.
+The student leaders often are nominated for "citizenship" honors such as graduation co-chairs, marshals at graduation etc.

 Law School Public Interest Programs

 Columbia encourages every student to create the curricular program that best satisfies their individual needs and interests.
-Information and encouragment to explore public interest courses begins when students arrive - public interest faculty and students speak at a plenary event during Orientation.
-There are many opportunities to learn more after that.
-Only a few are mentioned here.
-As part of CLS's spring "Moving Forward" program, a panel of faculty and students gives advice about course choices.
-The clinics and the the Pro Bono Program offer informational panels each semester.
-Individual counseling is provided by faculty members, the Center for Public Interest, Social Justice Initiatives and Student Services.
+Information and encouragement to explore public interest courses and opportunities begins when students arrive their 1L year - public interest faculty and students speak during Orientation.
+There are many opportunities to learn more throughout students’ time at Columbia.
+Legal clinics and the Pro Bono Program offer informational panels each semester.
+Individual counseling is provided by faculty members, Social Justice Initiatives and Student Services.

 Public Interest Centers